 A square is 100 square feet of siding (10 feet by 10 feet).
 Individual square footage is not used.

-No. Actually, you're better off with less water pressure.
+You don't need them.
+You're actually, you're better off with less water pressure.
 Just use a garden hose, a soft-bristled brush, and diluted solutions of Fantastik® or Windex®.
 Solutions of vinegar (30%) and water (70%) will also do the job.

-No. Nothing applied to a house exterior can be expected to last for decades.
+Nothing applied to a house exterior can be expected to last for decades.
 The color in vinyl siding does retain for quite a long time, though.
 Compared to traditional exterior house paint, the color in your vinyl siding will last much, much longer.

 In recent years, vinyl siding manufacturers have really stepped up to the plate to offer much more than the "plain vanilla" product we have become accustomed to.
 Even old homes can be sided with vinyl and retain their historic appeal.
 Really.
 It's worth investigating.